-- When the backup job starts, Veeam Backup & Replication connects to the VM whose file system must be indexed and deploys a runtime process inside this VM.
-The runtime process is responsible for coordinating indexing activities inside the VM.
+- When the backup job starts, Veeam Backup & Replication connects to the VM whose file system must be indexed and deploys non-persistent runtime components or connects to (if necessary, deploys) persistent agent components inside this VM.
+These components are responsible for coordinating indexing activities inside the VM.

-- The runtime process starts indexing the VM file system.
+- The non-persistent runtime components or persistent agent components start indexing the VM file system.
 The indexing procedure is carried out in parallel with the backup procedure.
 If indexing takes long, Veeam Backup & Replication will not wait for the indexing procedure to complete.
 It will start copying VM data and continue file indexing inside the VM.

-- When file indexing is complete, the runtime process collects indexing data and writes it to the GuestIndexData.zip file.
+- When file indexing is complete, the non-persistent runtime components or persistent agent components collect indexing data and write it to the GuestIndexData.zip file.
 The GuestIndexData.zip file is stored to a temporary folder on the backup server.